-Derivatives instrument used by the Company are mainly related to hedge the interest rate/exchange rate risks.
-Derivatives instruments are recorded at its fair value at the date of the statement of financial position.
-If the fair value of the derivative instrument is positive, it is recorded into the "Other financial assets" item and in case that the fair value of the derivative instrument is negative it is recorded into the "Other financial liabilities" item.
-Changes in the fair value of the derivative instruments are recorded into profit or loss unless the derivative had been designated as a hedge instrument and comply with all the requirement stated in IFRS in order to use Hedge Accounting.
-Regarding to hedge accounting, the Company is still under the IAS 39 scope.
+Derivatives instruments used by the Company are mainly related to hedge interest rate/exchange rate risks.
+Derivatives instruments are recorded at their fair value at the date of the statement of financial position.
+If the fair value of the derivative instrument is positive, it is recorded into the "Other financial assets" item and in case the fair value of the derivative instrument is negative it is recorded into the "Other financial liabilities" item.
+Changes in the fair value of the derivative instruments are recorded into profit or loss unless the derivative has been designated as a hedge instrument and complies with all the requirement stated in IFRS in order to use Hedge Accounting.
+Regarding hedge accounting, the Company is still under the IAS 39 scope.
 The different types of hedge accounting that the Company perform are: